SupreetKaur05/ADA/README.md

 4. The final value dp[sink] will give the minimum number of stages required to reach the sink from the source.

 5. If dp[sink] is still infinity (or a very large value), it means there is no valid path from the source to the sink.

-6. The time complexity of this approach is O(n^2), where n is the number of nodes in the graph (since we are checking all possible edges).
+Time Complexity: O(V + E)
+Space Complexity: O(V)

 ### 21-03-25
 ## Practical 18
 Aim:  Multistage graph(backward approach)
 Working:
 1. Initialize a DP array where dp[i] represents the minimum number of stages required to reach the sink from node 'i'.
    Set dp[sink] = 0 because no stages are needed to reach the sink itself.